 AudioCodes devices are commonly located at the demarcation point between safe (trusted) and unsafe (un-trusted) networks.
-A typical example of an un-trusted network would be a SIP trunk connected to an Internet Telephony Service Provider (ITSP) network while the internal LAN would be the trusted network.
-The figure below illustrates the basic concept of trusted and un-trusted networks.
+A typical example of an un-trusted network would be a SIP trunk connected to an Internet Telephony Service Provider (ITSP) network; the trusted network would be the internal LAN.
+The figure below illustrates this basic concept of trusted and un-trusted networks.